scummvm/scummvm/backends/platform/atari/readme.txt

 MIDI vs. AdLib vs. sampled music
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It could seem that sample music replay must be the most demanding one but on the
+It could seem that sample music replay must be the most demanding one but on
-contrary! _Always_ choose a CD version of a game (with *.wav tracks) to any
+the contrary!
+Always choose a CD version of a game (with *.wav tracks) to any
 other version.
 With one exception: if you have a native MIDI device able to
 replay the given game's MIDI notes (using the STMIDI plugin).

-MIDI emulation
-(synthesis) can easily eat as much as 50% of all used CPU time.
+MIDI emulation (synthesis) can easily eat as much as 50% of all used CPU time
+(on the CT60).
+By default, this port uses the MAME OPL emulation (which is said
+to be fastest but also least accurate) but some engines require the DOSBOX one
+which is even more demanding.
+By the way, you can put "FM_high_quality=true"
+or "FM_medium_quality=true" into scummvm.ini if you want to experiment with a
+better quality synthesis, otherwise the lowest quality will be used (applies
+for MAME OPL only).

+On the TT, in 95% of cases it makes sense to enable music only if you have a
+native MIDI synthesizer (like mt32-pi: https://github.com/dwhinham/mt32-pi);
+STFA is usually slow to mix samples, too => mute it (see below) or don't
+install STFA (same effect).

 CD music slows everything down
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~